kanyakrons/kanyakrons/README.md

 ---

 ### :woman_technologist: About Me :
-I am a third-year computer science student at Kasetsart University.
+I am a fourth-year computer science student at Kasetsart University.

 ---